 - Use a hot skillet - a hot skillet creates that beautiful french toast finish.
 Make sure your skillet is nice and toasty and your oil has melted before you add the slices of bread.

-- Keep your cooked french toast warm while cooking the rest (if desired): to serve all the toast warm at the same time, keep cooked pieces of the french toast on an oven-safe plate in an oven preheated to 200 degrees Fahrenheit while you cook the rest of the toast.
+- Keep your cooked french toast warm while cooking the rest (if desired): to serve all the toast warm at the same time, keep cooked pieces of the french toast on an oven-safe plate in an oven preheated to 200 degrees Fahrenheit while you cook the remaining French toast.